-Flax is a bi-product from the makeup of linen and is a natural, vegetable based bedding.
+Flax is a bi-product from the makeup of linen and is a natural, vegetable-based bedding.
 The actual bedding is exclusively made up from the base of the flax plant.
-It’s the central and wooden-like part of the flax stalk and is protected by its non-allergic fibre envelope.
-It has an absorption rate of 12x more than straw and 4x more than wood derived bedding, making it the performance bedding of choice.
-The natural fibre of flax is environmentally friendly and breaks down quickly unlike wood shavings/flakes.
-Farmed mostly in Manitoba, it is a 100% natural and renewable Canadian resource.
+It’s the central and wooden-like part of the flax stalk and is protected by its non-allergic fiber envelope.
+It has an absorption rate of 12x more than straw and 4x more than wood-derived bedding.
+The natural fiber of flax is environmentally friendly and breaks down quickly unlike wood shavings/flakes.
+Farmed mostly in Manitoba, it is a 1OO% natural and renewable Canadian resource.

 Based on a 12 x 12 ft stall, bare floor, average horse, these are the number of bags/bales on average that each type of bedding would require.

 Wood Shavings (Sawdust): 2.75 bags

 No. Because flax is of vegetable origin, there is no harm done even if your horse was to sample the bedding.
 We recommend your horse have plenty of hay, their usual feed and water before putting them into a stall with new bedding of any kind to distract them.
 Then they will be less inclined to taste the bedding.